"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 Comte George Buffon, Essay on Moral Arithmetic

-Two critical events in history have withheld these matters from scientific inquiry: the infamous Laplace/Boskovic debate (1776 -1777) and the French Revolution's Terror.
+Three critical events in history have withheld these matters from scientific inquiry: 1) the suppression of "actio in distans" by the Vatican over 4 centuries ago 2) the infamous Laplace/Boskovic debate (1776 -1777) 3) the French Revolution's Terror.

-In assessing these matters, it may help the reader to keep in mind two of the most common jury instructions: 1) circumstantial evidence is to be given equal weight with direct evidence.
-The reason is that many criminal activities are committed in darkness or secrecy to avoid eyewitnesses or such other direct evidence.
+In assessing these matters, it may help the reader to keep in mind two common jury instructions: 1) circumstantial evidence is to be given equal weight with direct evidence.
+The reason is that many criminal and civil liability activities are committed in darkness or secrecy to avoid eyewitnesses or such other direct evidence.
 2) Do not make up your mind until all the evidence is considered.

-Action at a distance appeared first in the timeline but was suppressed by the Vatican four centuries ago.
-The original Needle was the first random proof of pi.
-It also provides the geometric matrix from which "action at a distance" is launched and makes mathematical sense.
-All in a world of pi.
+Action at a distance appeared first in the timeline.
+The original Needle provides the geometric matrix from which "action at a distance" is launched and makes mathematical sense of th whole process ...all in a world of pi.

 The evidence is now compelling that Laplace was the shadow puppet-master behind the French Revolution's Terror.
-It appears to be his successful effort to use Robespierre to kill the handful of remaining Academy conspirator's who knew his secret.
+It appears to be his successful effort to use Robespierre to kill the handful of remaining Academy conspirator's who knew Laplace's secret.
 Laplace succeeded by using his still fraudulent reputation as the "greatest mathematician in France" to feed Robespierre "mathematical certainties" that if certain laws were passed and certain people killed, France and the Revolution would be saved.
-This was almost surely the nonsense that encouraged Robespierre to promote himself as "incorruptible."
+These "certainties" were almost surely the nonsense that encouraged Robespierre to promote himself as "incorruptible."

-Buffon had died a year before the Revolution but his papers were held in estate by his son, Buffonet ...who was prominent on Laplace's kill list.
+Buffon died a year before the Revolution.
+His papers were held in estate by his son, Buffonet ...who was prominent on Laplace's kill list.
 As each of Laplace's victims was killed, his personal and professional papers were immediately seized and delivered to Laplace.

 Over a century later, Laplace and his right hand executioner, Joseph Fouche (the original "butcher of Lyon") were the inspiration for Nazi terror tactics, including gas chambers (one of Laplace's many unsuccessful attempts at anything) mass murders, public book burning and the modern police state.
 As well, the use of the tattooed skin of victims for ornaments.
 If Mein Kampf was the Nazi bible, Joseph Fouche's autobiography was so popular with with Nazi officers it may be considered their Book of Psalms.